 The Fifth Dimension has great options for vegans and vegetarians.
 We popped in when a few friends who were based in San Marcos crossed the lake for a visit.
 The prices are a little higher than some of the more budget places but are absolutely worth it.
 From flatbreads and wraps to fresh smoothies, if you’re a veggie, this place is for you.
 And if you aren’t it’s still an outstanding restaurant!

 Sunday BBQ!
 This one is worth breaking the budget for, every Sunday Smokin’ Joes does a BBQ with all the sides.
 You pick your meat (or veggie option) and leave your name.
 They grill it up right on the spot and call your name when it’s ready.
 When you pick it up, you then load up on an amazing selection of side dishes from salads and garlic bread to baked beans and mac and cheese.

 Although sharing isn’t allowed, you can take all afternoon and tackle the massive platter of awesome.
 With a full bar and relaxing pool, you can definitely make a day of it.
 The prices range from a quarter chicken 50Q to smoked brisket 80Q and surf n turf for 120Q.

 There are plenty of bars around town as well for the nightlife lovers.
-The Drunken Clam is a pretty entertaining place with live DJ’s almost every night and a rather familiar theme…
+The Drunken Clam is a pretty entertaining place with live DJ’s almost every night.
+You may recognize their rather familiar theme.

 The main market has a great selection local staples at great prices.
 Walk up from either of the docks and you’ll eventually stumble across it near the top of the town.
 It spills out into the street, so you can’t miss it.
 Here you’ll find all the basics like beans, rice, produce and meat.